GLUTEN FREE BAKERY

-Savannah Scone Company is a licensed cottage bakery in Savannah, Georgia.
+Savannah Scone Company is a locally-owned scone bakery in Savannah, Georgia.

 Sign up for our email list to get heads up on new scones, special offers, and more!

 Please note: we do not currently offer gluten-free scones.
 We are working on adding gluten-free products back to our menu, but our current location is not adequate to allow for the proper isolation required to prepare and bake gluten-free.
 We apologize for this inconvenience and will notify customers if, and when, we are able to start offering gluten-free products again.

 We love our customers and they asked, so we delivered.
 Our gluten-free Lemon Blueberry scone started it all.
 We didn’t make the decision lightly.
 After testing, and testing some more, we decided to make our most popular scone available gluten-free.
 Now we have four gluten-free scone offerings and they are all equally tasty.
 We only offer our gluten-free scones for pre-orders and you can order at our online store.

 They are not.
 In fact most unpackaged foods are not required to meet any gluten-free standard per se, although it would be counterproductive if we said a product was gluten free, and it wasn’t.

 As a gluten-free bakery that also makes products that are not gluten free, we make every attempt to follow the FDA guidelines on gluten-free labeling for packaged foods, meaning that the ingredients we use for gluten-free scones are either inherently gluten free; or do not contain an ingredient that is: 1) a gluten-containing grain (e.g., spelt wheat); 2) derived from a gluten-containing grain that has not been processed to remove gluten (e.g., wheat flour); or 3) derived from a gluten-containing grain that has been processed to remove gluten (e.g., wheat starch).